Best Social Anxiety Blogs

 Hearing other stories similar to yours will make you feel less alone.
 These bloggers also offer tips on how to overcome social anxiety.
 So let’s have a look.

 Kel is the voice behind Anxious Lass and she writes from across the pond.
-Her site has been around for five years and so it’s filled with lots of helpful articles.
+Her site has been around for a while now and it’s filled with lots of helpful articles.